ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 It is very difficult to be admitted as a transfer student.

-Colleges consider a range of factors when determining who to admit for their next incoming class.
-Each college has a different way of determining which factors are are most important when choose which applicants to admit, and which to deny.
-When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you shine.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college has a different way of determining which factors are they consider most important when choose which applicants to admit, and which to deny.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.

-What does Emory consider during the admissions process?
+Curious about the factors that are considered by Emory University during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Admissions Factor Level